 Alzheimer’s Society Live Training

-We develop and deliver dementia training to organisations across all sectors.
-Our courses are specially tailored to meet your learning requirements.
-Training is virtual at the moment with in-person dementia training coming soon.
+We develop and deliver dementia training to organisations across all sectors, our courses are specially tailored to meet your learning requirements.
+Alzheimer's Society training can be delivered virtually or in person.

 Take a look at our dementia courses

 Courses marked with an * could indicate some pre-learning is required.

 Dementia awareness training (half day or full day)

 Dementia awareness training is a skills-based course suitable for anyone who would like to improve their knowledge and understanding of dementia.